 As a result of asymptomatic colonization of meningococcus, meningococcus antibodies are produced within several weeks.

-Infant under 6 months of age are protect by their mothers’ antibodies.
+Infants under 6 months of age are protected by their mothers’ antibodies.
 Concentration of antibodies in the blood of infants is higher than in the blood of mothers.

 Natural immunity is usually produced in childhood.

 The authors analyzed 974 healthy unvaccinated children in Cuba, and found that by the age of 4-5 years, 99.7% of them had natural Hib immunity.
 Natural Hib immunity was also found in Finland (79%) and in India (80%).

 Therefore, the WHO recommends introducing this vaccine into the national immunization schedule only in countries that can afford it financially, without taking resources from other important vaccines.

 Natural immunity to Hia was found in indigenous in Canada.
 More: .

 There is a complete medical consensus on that natural immunity against tetanus is impossible, and only a vaccine can prevent the disease.